owulveryck/blog/content/post/graphql-first-article.md

 I didn't document the prices, but it can be done following the same principles.

-Graphql seems reqlly powerfull.
+Graphql seems really powerful.
 Now that I have this little utility, I may try (once more) to develop a little react frontend or a _GraphiQL_ UI.
-What I like most is that it has forced me to think in graph instead of the traditionnal relational model.
+What I like most is that it has forced me to think in graph instead of the traditional relational model.

 The piece of code is on [github](https://github.com/owulveryck/graphql-test)